spacemeshos/testnet-guide/main.md

 ## Testnet Community Resources
 Got stuck?
 Need additional info?
 Got some cool ideas for the project?
-- Join the conversation in our [Testnet chat channel](https://gitter.im/spacemesh-os/testnet) and get some coins from our testnet coins chatbot
+- Get answers and ask questions in our [Testnet Community Channel](https://discord.gg/Mf8T4Db) on discord
+- Get some Testnet Spacemesh Coins via our [Testnet Tap](https://discord.gg/Mf8T4Db) on discord
-- Get answers and ask questions in our [Testnet community forum](https://community.spacemesh.io/c/testnet)
+- Get answers and ask questions in our [Testnet community forum](https://discord.gg/ASpy52C)
 - Follow [Spacemesh on Twitter](https://twitter.com/teamspacemesh)
 - Learn more about Spacemesh on [https://Spacemesh.io](https://spacemesh.io)